 In Fig.~\ref{fig:cdf_against_eta}, we show the CDF of the binomial distribution for different values of $N$ and $p$.
-From the plots, we can obtain $\kbeta$ by looking at the intersection of the CDF with the horizontal line at $y=\beta$.

-The key insight from the derivation of the above framework is that using the naive Monte--Carlo approach, \ie $\kthres=\eta N$, corresponds to a confidence $\beta\approx0.5$.
-Indeed, in Fig.~\ref{fig:cdf_against_eta}, we can see that $C(k;N,p)^{-1}(0.5)\approx pN$ because the horizontal line at $y=0.5$ intersects the curves roughly at $k/N=p$.
-The naive approach is thus more optimistic than the confidence-bounded approach but it is in general a misplaced optimism because it results in a high probability ($\approx 50\,\%$) of accepting a infeasible candidate.
+From the plots, we can obtain $\kbinom(\beta,N,p)$ by looking at the intersection of the CDF with the horizontal line $y\equiv\beta$.
+The key insight from the derivation of the above framework is that using the naïve SAA approach, \ie $\kthres=\eta N$, corresponds to a confidence $\beta\approx0.5$.
+Indeed, in Fig.~\ref{fig:cdf_against_eta}, we can see that $\kbinom(0.5,N,p)\approx pN$ because the horizontal line $y\equiv0.5$ intersects the curves roughly at $k/N=p$.
+This highlights a key limitation of the naïve approach: by implicitly operating at a confidence level of around 50\%, it tends to accept solutions that have a high chance of violating the true constraint, despite appearing feasible on the sampled data.
 This is further illustrated in Sec.~\ref{sec:appendix_naive_vs_confidence} and Fig.~\ref{fig:cc_binomial_analysis} in the Appendix.

-The idea of expressing a chance constraint in terms of a deterministic predicted variable $K$ and the inverse CDF $k_\beta=\mathrm{CDF}^{-1}(\beta)$ is not new; see, \eg \cite{heirung2018stochastic}.
-In fact, it has been used in the past to derive theoretical bounds on the number of samples needed to ensure constraint satisfaction in scenario optimisation approaches; see, \eg \cite{campi2011sampling}.
-Yet, to the best of our knowledge, it has never been used within the Boolean formulation of a chance constraint and its the Monte--Carlo approximation.
+The idea of expressing a chance constraint in terms of a sample-based variable $s_N(\xb;D)$ and the inverse CDF, \ie $\mathrm{CDF}^{-1}(\beta)$ is not new; see, \eg \citet{heirung2018stochastic, pena2020solving}.
+In fact, it has been used in the past to derive theoretical bounds on the number of samples needed to ensure constraint satisfaction in scenario optimisation approaches; see, \eg \citet{campi2011sampling}.
+Yet, to the best of our knowledge, it has never been used within the Boolean formulation of a chance constraint and its sample average approximation.
 Instead, it has only been used for simple continuous constraints with tractable distributions for which the CDF could be derived analytically.